OCA/oca-addons-repo-template/README.md

-# OCA Addons Repo Template
+# Escodoo Addons Repo Template

-This is a template created to make easier the task of maintaining OCA addon repositories.
+This is a template created to make easier the task of maintaining Escodoo addon repositories.

 ## Why?